MicrosoftDocs/Viva/workplace-analytics-insights/assign-roles.md

 # Assign roles

-After assigning licenses, you need to assign roles to the people who want to view and use the Insights.
+After assigning licenses, you need to assign roles to the people who want to view and use Microsoft Viva Insights in Microsoft Teams.
 You can assign users the role of **Insights Administrator** or **Insights Business Leader** in Microsoft 365 admin center.

 To assign roles:

 1. Sign in as a global admin to your tenant's [Microsoft 365 admin center](https://admin.microsoft.com/adminportal).
 2. In the left navigation, select **Roles**, and then select the **Azure AD** tab.
-3. In the search field, enter **Insights**.
+3. In the search field, enter **Viva Insights**.
 4. In the search results, select a role:

    * **Insights Administrator** - Gets full access to the Insights app and read access to Azure AD properties, monitors, service health, and managed service requests.